violetatrium/cordova-plugin-advanced-http-2/README.md

 Cordova Advanced HTTP 2
 =====================

 Cordova / Phonegap plugin for communicating with HTTP servers.
-Supports iOS and Android.
+Supports iOS and Android (always with TLS 1.2).
 This is a fork of [silkimen's Cordova-Plugin-Advanced-HTTP plugin](https://github.com/silkimen/cordova-plugin-advanced-http).